Inspiring Women of Moyne

 The Inspiring Women of Moyne awards, nominated by community members, aim to recognise and celebrate women from all walks of life who make meaningful contributions to our community.

-The awards will be celebrated at a special International Women's Day event offering an opportunity to create a more inclusive environment for women in our region and highlight the valuable contributions women make to our local community.
+The awards are celebrated at a special International Women's Day event offering an opportunity to create a more inclusive environment for women in our region and highlight the valuable contributions women make to our local community.

 We are pleased to honour women in the community through our annual Inspiring Women of Moyne awards.